LG G2: Accessories

-The QuickWindow case accessory for the G2 was unveiled on 30 July 2013—prior to the unveiling of the phone itself.
+The QuickWindow case accessory for the G2 was unveiled on 30 July 2013—before the unveiling of the phone itself.
 The QuickWindow case consists of a plastic shell with a polyurethane flip cover.
 The cover contains a rounded rectangular window that exposes a portion of the display, allowing a number of functions to be accessed without opening the cover, including notifications, a customizable clock, and a music player.

 Reception

 Pre-release

 While complimenting its performance and other unique features, The Verge believed that LG was trying too hard to compete with the Samsung Galaxy S4 by closely imitating its design, specifications, and emphasis on features instead of differentiating itself through further innovations.
 TechRadar also praised its performance and display quality, but considered the design of the G2 itself to be "dull", and believed that while offering many options for advanced users, LG's skinned version of Android 4.2 was too complex for "casual" users (especially noting its notification pull-down, where roughly half the screen is taken up by options).